Autodesk-Forge/forge.commandline-nodejs/README.md

 Note your access token and bucket name are saved in the data folder to be used as default by the scripts, but you can edit them as you wish.

-Bucket information (JSON replies) returned by the system is stored in the data folder as well.
+Bucket information (JSON replies) returned by the system are stored in the data folder as well.

 ## License